 On Lake Titicaca it gets very hot during the day and as soon as the sun sets, temperatures drop quite a lot.
 So be prepared for the sun (hat, suncream, drink lots of water), but also pack some warm clothes for the night.

-On your way to Taquile island, you will travel together with other travelers (we are doing this to keep the prices down and reduce emissions).
-But as soon as you arrive on Taquile islands, you will be only with Celso and his familiy.
+On your way to your homestay on Taquile island, you will travel together with other travelers (we are doing this to keep the prices down and reduce emissions).
+As soon as you arrive on Taquile island, you will be the only ones with Celso and his family.

 For questions about booking a tour, prices, preparation for your trip, health and safety or other themes, please check our Frequently Asked Questions page.
 If you can’t find your question & answer, email us and we’ll add it!

-Don Celso and his wife and son are the chosen hostfamily on Taquile.
-Together with neighbours and family members organized in a tourism committee, they ensure authentic experiences and quality services to all their guests.
-For the past years they have only received wonderful comments and have been exemplar partners for us, participating in our workshops and improving their infrastructure and services continuously.
+Don Celso and his wife and son are the chosen host family for a homestay on Taquile.
+Together with neighbors and family members organized in a tourism committee, they ensure authentic experiences and quality services to all their guests.
+For the past years they have only received wonderful comments.
+Also, they have been exemplar partners for us, participating in our workshops and improving their infrastructure and services continuously.